Tired of searching for a place (or a product) and being bombarded with endless Top 5 lists?

 What credibility or authority does one list have to discount the other hundred or more places or things that relate to the subject?
-What makes one Top 5 any better than other Top 5’s?
+What makes one top list any better than other top lists?

-I’m going to explain the whole thing here in simple terms.
-I chose ‘Top 5’ for my purposes here but you can assume I’m including any ‘Top X’ or “X reasons why’, and anything resembling them with a number.
+I’m going to try to explain the whole thing here in simple terms.
+I chose ‘Top 5’ for this article but you can assume I’m including any ‘Top X’ or ‘X Reasons Why’ list.

 Why is one Top 5 better than another Top 5 of the exact same thing?
 Who’s writing the list?
 What actual experience do they have?
 Most Top 5’s are researched purely on the web anyway and are written by someone who is in reality, most likely to be in the bottom 5 people most qualified to write them.

-When you read about why Top 5’s make sense, it makes sense?
-That’s the trap.
-You’ve apparently lost the ability to communicate concisely and memorably with complexity and nuance.
-By the same token, Top 5’s assume that you’ve lost the ability to slow down, read, and understand what’s being said and process it for yourself.
+Apparently we’ve lost the ability to communicate concisely and memorably with complexity and nuance.
+Top lists assume we’ve lost the ability to slow down, read, and understand what’s being said and process it for ourselves.
 Have you?
 I love this post about that stuff.

-Of course the cocky marketing darlings with a degree and no experience have cottoned onto things like, ’17 best’, ‘6 favorite’, and ‘X things you need to X before you X’.
+Of course the marketing darlings have cottoned onto titles like, ’17 best’, ‘6 favorite’, and ‘X things you need to X before you X’.

-Just google it, it’s all clickbait.
-It’s all the same stuff, just re-packaged.
-Most web writers these days wouldn’t understand an Oxford comma if it punched them in the face.
+It’s all the same old stuff – just re-packaged.
+Most web writers these days wouldn’t understand an oxford comma if it punched them in the face either.

-In all this I knew there was something deeply wrong with modern communication.
-I’ve known it since the 80’s when we were taught some of the media tricks.
-It’s worse now that self publishing en masse is a reality…and they talk ‘fake news’ like it’s somehow new?
+In all this I know there’s something deeply wrong with modern communication.
+It’s worse now that self publishing en masse is a reality.
+Fake news isn’t new.